sbchapin/quickstart-scala-sbt-native-image.g8/src/main/g8/README.md

 # $name$ #

-An opinionated quickstart of a scala project using sbt as the build system.
+An opinionated quickstart of a scala project that builds to a native binary without need for the JRE.

-By default, this will create a project containing a great base to make a production-level application.
+By default, this will create a project containing only dependencies that compile on GraalVM, with exampls of the stuff you will very likely already have need for. _(Arg parsing, Logging, parallelism...)_

 The intention is to use `sbt new` on this library's exterior g8 template, then trim it down to keeping only what you need.